Diagnose and solve issues in your Azure Time Series Insights Gen1 environment

 To get a high-level understanding of how flattening logic works, see Supported JSON shapes.

 Recommended resolutions for excessive throttling

 To fix the lag, increase the SKU capacity of your environment.
-For more information, see Scale your Time Series Insights environment.
+For more information, read Scale your Azure Time Series Insights environment.